Bealby/grandpas-pocket-watch-shop/README.md

   'Product Name' and 'Sku Number'.
 Each product in the basket will have a delete icon along side it, that is black in colour and red when hovered over.
 The delete icon will remove the product item from the basket and recalculate costs.
+A pop-up window will be displayed informing user item has been removed from the basket.

-- For desktop devices there will be a two column structure, the first showing a list of items in the basket and the second showing the 'Item(s)Total', 'Delivery' and 'Total Cost'.
-As the basket list expands the second column of totals will remain viewable.
+- For desktop devices there will be a two column structure, the first showing a list of items in the basket and the second showing the `Item(s)Total`, `Delivery` and `Total Cost` respectively.
+As the basket list expands in the first column the second column of totals will remain viewable.

--  Underneath the totals summary there will be a button to click to 'CHECKOUT', which will take a background colour of black with white font to highlight it's importance.
+-  Underneath the totals summary there will be a button to click to `CHECKOUT`, which will take a background colour of black with white font to highlight it's importance.
-  The user will also have the option to 'Keep Shopping', providing the user alternative options.
+  The user will also have a link to `Keep Shopping`, providing the user alternative options.

-- For smaller devices the information will be displayed in a single column with the list of products in basket being displayed first and then the 'Totals' and 'Checkout' icons after.
+- For smaller devices the information will be displayed in a single column with the list of products in basket being displayed first and then the 'Totals', 'Checkout' and 'Keep Shopping' links after.

-- Image can be clicked to view product details again.
+- For each product in the basket the product image will be clickable and allow users to view the product details again.

 ### Checkout App